Welcome to the website for the Angoon Airport Design.

 This Alaska Department of Transportation and Public Facilities (DOT&PF) project will design and construct a new airport in Angoon.

-The Federal Aviation Administration (FAA) and the Alaska Department of Transportation and Public Facilities (DOT&PF) would like to announce the Notice of Availability for a revised Draft Written Re-evaluation (DWR) concerning the Record of Decision (ROD) and Final Environmental Impact Statement (FEIS) for the Proposed Airport, Angoon, Alaska, which is now available for public review and comment from April 10 through May 10 2019.
+The Federal Aviation Administration (FAA) and the Alaska Department of Transportation and Public Facilities (DOT&PF) published a revised Draft Written Re-evaluation (DWR) concerning the Record of Decision (ROD) and Final Environmental Impact Statement (FEIS) for the Proposed Airport, Angoon, Alaska, which was available for public review and comment from April 10 through May 10 2019.
 The DWR includes minor informational project updates and an illustration of the potential land acquisition area for both airport construction and establishing required airspace.
-The DWR can be found at the locations listed below or on this website on the Documents Page.
+The DWR can be found on the documents Page.

 A Public Open House was held in Angoon on June 1, 2018.

 The meeting materials for the Angoon Airport Public Open House on June 1, 2018 are now available for review.

 Visit the documents page to review all the latest public meeting materials.

 The Scoping Report documents research, analysis and outreach done to date, and recommends Alternative 12A-Echo be moved forward for detailed design

 The Alaska Department of Transportation and Public Facilities (DOT&PF), in cooperation with the FAA, is moving the project forward through design and construction.

 The new airport is anticipated to cost in the range of $30-$40 million and will be paid for by FAA funds.
 Cost estimates will continue to be revised as the design progresses.